trendless/chtmlrelay/README.md

   for a while.

-## Emergency Commands to disable automatic account creation
+## Emergency Commands to disable automatic address creation

-If you need to stop account creation, e.g. because some script is wildly creating accounts, login to the server with ssh and run:
+If you need to stop address creation, e.g. because some script is wildly creating addresses, login with ssh and run:

 ```
     touch /etc/chatmail-nocreate
 ```

-Account creation will be denied while this file is present.
+Chatmail address creation will be denied while this file is present.

 ### Ports